ankeetmaini/blog/README.md

 # blog

-- it contains my blog posts (so rhetoric) in /posts
+- it contains my blog posts (so rhetoric) in /content/posts
-- and my presentation decks in /decks

 # running